 TG: I have a feeling we’ll get back to that when we talk about calibrating the structure of the wine.
-But go ahead and taste the wine and I’ll so as well.
+Go ahead and taste the wine and I’ll do so as well.
 First, when you taste the wine do you say something to yourself like you do when you first smell the wine?
 Or do you bring the layers back in?
 What happens?

 GB: I bring the layers back in but now they’ve gone this way, 90 degrees to the right.
 They’re still in layers but now it’s more what about the texture, the alcohol and the acidity are like.

-TG: So do you literally ask yourself, “What’s the texture like?” or “what’s the acidity like?”
+TG: Do you literally ask yourself, “What’s the texture like?” or “what’s the acidity like?”
 Things like that?

 GB: That’s when I think of a sweater or a piece of chalk.

-TG: So taste the wine again.
+TG: Taste the wine again.
 How would you describe the texture?
 What’s it like?

 GB: It starts off kind of velvety.